vistuleB/svgpathsio/README.rst

 svgpathtools offset and stroke fork
 ===================================

-This is a (hopefully, temporary) fork of mathandy/svgpathtools, a collection of tools for manipulating and analyzing SVG Path objects and Bézier curves.
+This is a fork of mathandy/svgpathtools, a collection of tools for manipulating and analyzing SVG Path objects and Bézier curves.